SaberHardy/scalaFromLocalToCloud/src/main/scala/com/exerices/SparkDataFrames/README.md

 is used for defining the structure of data within the context of Spark SQL and DataFrames.
 Depending on your use case, you might use one or both in a Spark application.

+## NOTE:
+> For creating spark sparkContext you need spark config
+> if you see an error that's mean you have double session created in the program
+> 1. Create sparkConf
+> 2. Create sparkContext
+> 3. sparkContext.setLogLevel("Error")
+> 4. val sparkSession = SparkSession.builder().config(sparkConf).getOrCreate()
+> 5. val read_csv_file = sparkSession.read.format("csv")
+      .option("header", "true")
+      .option("inferSchema", "true")
+      .load("dataFiles/train.csv")

+*  This will allow you to print all the results after the logs
+> 6. Start the processing staff after this